vinmassaro/yalesites-project/web/profiles/custom/yalesites_profile/modules/custom/ys_links/README.md

   - Default: TRUE
   - This will output debugging information to the console.
 - contextStart
-  - Default: #main-content
+  - Default: [ #main-content ]
   - This is the context in which the links will be converted.
-This is a CSS selector. (i.e. `#idName` or `div.mainContent`)
+This is a list of CSS selectors to target links inside of. (i.e. `#idName` or `div.mainContent`)
 - excludedClasses
   - Default: [ ]
   - This is an array of classes that will be excluded from the conversion.